denvash/codingame-puzzles-solutions/README.md

 ## Contribute

-Hello visitor! :sparkles: I know this project helped you, so help others back! :pray:

 If you are new check out [How to contribute to a project on Github](https://gist.github.com/MarcDiethelm/7303312).

 Got an **elegant** solution? **Other** programming language?
 Found a *bug*?